You can read part I here:

-Bob looked me back, over the top of his imaginary reading glasses.
+Bob looked back at me, over the top of his imaginary reading glasses.
 “How did it come to this.
 What’s my role?
 Who the, how the, why the, when the, WTF, over??

-“How do you explain the sudden appearance of the videotape, and am I swimming with you?
+“How will you explain the sudden appearance of the videotape and my swimming with you?
 I think I need to hear a good solid plan before I let this happen, Geo; sorry.”

-The tape I explain away as a hand-over from a CIA asset from Alaska Base; the Based Alaskans I call them.
-Besides, in the grand scheme of things if I show up with a Camcorder missing, I have to explain it away, or eat it—woe is phuk’n me!
+The tape I explained away as a hand-over from a CIA asset from Alaska Base — the Based Alaskans I call them.
+Besides, in the grand scheme of things, if I show up with a Camcorder missing, I have to explain it away, or eat it — woe is phuk’n me!

 “I’ve got on a chicken vest on underneath, and gloves, plus a black watch cap.”

-(A chicken vest is a thin wetsuit that has short legs and arms, used for water that is not quite cold enough for a full wetsuit, but not warm enough to go slick.
-It protects mostly the core.
-Also called a shorty.)
+(A chicken vest, also called a shorty, is a thin wetsuit that has short legs and arms, it is used for water that is not quite cold for a full wetsuit, but not warm enough to go slick.
+It protects mostly the core.)

 “What about the dark?”

 “I have a Night Observation Device (NOD) monocular for each of us.
 When I hook back into the safety line from the Serb shore, I will tug on it until I feel you tug back, then I’ll make the swim with you pulling me over.”